-Standard Option Benefits You Pay Page Medical services provided by physicians and other health care professionals: Diagnostic and treatment services provided in the office \$25 per primary care office visit\$45 per specialty care office visit 27 Services provided by a hospital: Inpatient Services provided by a hospital: Outpatient \$650 per admission \$375 per outpatient surgery 47 47 Emergency benefits: In-area Emergency benefits: Out-of-area \$250 per visit \$250 per visit 50 51 Mental health and substance use disorder treatment: Regular cost-sharing 52-53 Prescription drugs: Retail pharmacyTier 1 - \$15 per prescription or refill for all generic drugsTier 2 - \$75 per prescription or refill for Preferred brand-name drugsTier 3 - \$180 per prescription or refill for Non-Preferred brand-name drugsTier 4 - Specialty 25% up to \$500 through a contracted specialty pharmacyMail orderTier 1 - \$30 per prescription or refill for mail-order preferred brand-name drugs for up to 90-day supplyTier 2 - \$150 per prescription or refill for mail-order preferred brand-name drugs for up to 90-day supplyTier 3 - \$360 per prescription or refill for mail-order non-preferred brand-name drugs for up to 90-day supplyTier 4 - Mail order not available for Specialty medications 55-59 Dental care: No benefit.
-Except for Accidental Injury to teeth 60 Vision care: Refractions; \$25 per primary care office visit \$45 per specialty care office visit 34 Special features: 24/7 Nurse Line; Centers of Excellence; Services for the deaf, hard or hearing or speech impaired, Wellness, Disease and Maternity Management 61-62 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): 22
+Standard Option Benefits You Pay Page Medical services provided by physicians and other health care professionals: Diagnostic and treatment services provided in the office \$25 per primary care office visit \$45 per specialty care office visit 27 Services provided by a hospital: Inpatient Services provided by a hospital: Outpatient \$650 per admission \$375 per outpatient surgery 52 53 Emergency benefits: In-area\$300 per visitEmergency benefits: Out-of-area\$300 per visit Mental health and substance use disorder treatment: Regular cost-sharing 57-59 Prescription drugs: Retail pharmacyTier 1 - \$15 per prescription or refill for all generic drugsTier 2 - \$75 per prescription or refill for Preferred brand-name drugsTier 3 - \$180 per prescription or refill for Non-Preferred brand-name drugsTier 4 - Specialty 25% up to \$500 through a contracted specialty pharmacyMail orderTier 1 - \$30 per prescription or refill for mail-order generic drugs for up to 90-day supply Tier 2 - \$150 per prescription or refill for mail-order preferred brand-name drugs for up to 90-day supplyTier 3 - \$360 per prescription or refill for mail-order non-preferred brand-name drugs for up to 90-day supplyTier 4 - Mail order not available for Specialty medications 57-59 60-65 Dental care: No benefit.
+Except for Accidental Injury to teeth 65 Vision care: Refractions; \$25 per primary care office visit \$45 per specialty care office visit Special features: 24/7 Nurse Line; Centers of Excellence; Services for the deaf, hard or hearing or speech impaired, Wellness, Disease and Maternity Management 66-68

-Nothing after \$6,000/Self Only or \$12,000/p Self Plus One or Self and Family enrollment per year.
-Some costs do not count toward thi protection. ; --- ---
+Standard Option Benefits You Pay Page Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$6,000/Self Only or \$12,000/per Self Plus One or Self and Family enrollment per year.
+Some costs do not count toward this protection.
+22

-Summary of Benefits for the Basic Option of Medical Mutual of Ohio - 2023
+Summary of Benefits for the Basic Option of Medical Mutual of Ohio - 2024